Trojans fall to Greenville in region opener - The Troy Messenger

 Phillips ran the ball on six consecutive plays in the opening minutes of the fourth quarter, with his last carry a 2-yard touchdown for Greenville and a 19-10 lead with 8:36 to play in the game.

-The Tigers, improving to 3-0 with the win, scored their final touchdown with 6:59 to play en route to the 25-10 victory.
+The Tigers, improving to 3-0 with the win, scored their final touchdown with 6:59 to play when the Trojans punted, the snap was high and the kick was low into the blockers up front, and a Greenville defender scooped it up and ran 46 yards for the touchdown, closing out the scoring in the 25-10 Greenville victory.

 CHHS was led in rushing by Zach Coleman, a sophomore running back, with 95 yards on 17 carries, while Zay Carlisle added 45 yards rushing and Antonio Frazier picked up 25 yards.